glennpoorman/nodejs-samples/README.txt

 being used to make it work.

-These samples ultimately end up providing both server and client side work although the focus is mostly on client side JavaScript in the Node environment.
-There is a sister set of samples where we dive into using React for client side work (cleverly titled "react-samples").
+These samples ultimately end up providing both server and client side work although the focus is mostly on server side JavaScript in the Node environment.

 NodeJS
 ------